moemen-n7/Wifi-Control/README.md

-•Wifi Control beta 0.2 is a eassy way to
+# Wifi Control beta 0.2 is a eassy way to

 •Monitor mode